skmahanthi/build-a-supergraph/02-managed-federation/README.md

 ![Architecture diagram of the supergraph](02-diagram.png)

-## Part A: Publish subgraph schemas to Apollo Studio
+## Part A: Publish subgraph schemas to Apollo GraphOS

 In both **subgraph-a** and **subgraph-b** repositories: